 In May 2015, Salesforce announced Lightning Community Builder, a completely new framework for building Communities.
-And I think it’ll be a game changer.
-Here’s why….
+And it has been a game changer.

 Even cooler, Salesforce architected Lightning so third-parties can build new components.
 And with the launch of the AppExchange for Components, Salesforce has created a marketplace for third-party components that gives community managers fast access to a whole bunch of cool capabilities they can easily integrate without help from their IT department or SI.